Azure Virtual Desktop terminology

 User data | Each user only ever uses one session host, so they can store their user profile data on the operating system (OS) disk of the VM. | Users can connect to different session hosts every time they connect, so they should store their user profile data in FSLogix. |

-- RemoteApp, where users access the RemoteApps you individually select and publish to the app group.
+RemoteApp: users access individual applications you select and publish to the application group.
 Available with pooled host pools only.

 Workspaces

-A workspace is a logical grouping of application groups in Azure Virtual Desktop.
-Each Azure Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.
+A workspace is a logical grouping of application groups.
+Each application group must be associated with a workspace for users to see the desktops and applications published to them.
+An application group can only be assigned to a single workspace.

 End users

-After you've assigned users to their app groups, they can connect to an Azure Virtual Desktop deployment with any of the Azure Virtual Desktop clients.
+After you've assigned users to their application groups, they can connect to an Azure Virtual Desktop deployment with any of the Azure Virtual Desktop clients.

 User sessions